Edmé-Martin Vandermaesen: Napoleonic Empire

 After the Treaty of Amiens, Decaen was made captain general of Eastern colonies, and Vandermaesen was chosen to second him.
-He embarked at Brest on 15 ventôse an XI (6 March 1803), bound for Pondicherry, but with another war with England breaking out, the French division diverted to Isle de France (Mauritius).
+He embarked at Brest on 15 ventôse an XI (6 March 1803), bound for Pondicherry, but with another war with Britain breaking out, the French division diverted to Isle de France.
 Vandermaesen was put in charge of the division, and was promoted in the Legion of Honour on 5 germinal an XII (26 March 1804); as second to the governor of Mauritius, he commanded the troops garrisoned there and in Isle Bourbon.
-After the surrender following the invasion of the isle de France, Vandermaesen returned to France, where he was received by Napoleon, and given command of a division under General of Division Caffarelli.
+After the French surrender following the British invasion of Isle de France, Vandermaesen returned to France, where he was received by Napoleon, and given command of a division under General of Division Caffarelli.

 Vandermaesen served in Spain from March 1812, along with Bertrand Clausel, in charge of the Army of Northern Spain.
 With 4,000 men and 500 horses, Vandermaesen battled Mina's guerillas, capturing his two artillery pieces.

 Shortly after being made a count of Empire, Vandermaesen's 5th Division fought in the Battle of San Marcial.
 In command of 10,000 men of the rearguard, he found that the Bidassoa River had risen too high for his soldiers to cross at the fords.
 The only bridge in the area was guarded by a company of British riflemen defending loopholed buildings while the gunpowder of the French was soaked by a heavy rain.
 While supervising the storming of the bridge at Vera in the early hours of September 1, 1813, Vandermaesen was killed by a gunshot in the side.
 Though the French suffered heavy casualties, the rest of the column escaped the trap due largely to a British error.
 His son was granted the title of baron in 1814.